Outburn-IL/fhir-terminology-runtime/README.md

   bulkSetCodes?(cm: ConceptMapDeterministicKey, entries: Array<[string, ConceptMapCacheEntry]>): Promise<void>;

-  // Required: used for future server-based reload operations clearNamespace(cm: ConceptMapDeterministicKey): Promise<void>;
+  // Required: used for package reinstall / server ConceptMap reload operations clearNamespace(namespacePrefix: string): Promise<void>;
 }
 ```

 Implementation note for cache authors:
-- Use a clear namespace prefix (for example `cm:pkg:` vs `cm:srv:`) so you can safely store both package-based and future server-based entries.
+- FTR provides the `namespacePrefix` string to `clearNamespace(...)`.
+- Your implementation does **not** need to invent prefixes, but it **must** store keys in a way that preserves the prefix so prefix-clearing is possible (for example, avoid hashing the entire key in a way that prevents enumerating/deleting by prefix).

 FTR supports two ways to track this state: